I'm a history buff, who's been writing on HubPages for over four years. My articles often focus on how religion ties into history.

 Worth the read.

-Mel Carriere from San Diego California on September 29, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on September 29, 2013:

 I learned a few things reading this.
 I had not realized until now that the Ottomans were separate from the Seljuk Turks.
 Your explanation about how Germany came to an alliance with the Ottoman Empire was also very informative.
 Good work!